isabelamzr/isabelamzr/README.md

 <h1 align="center">Hello, there👋</h1>

 <p>My name is Isabela and I am a Front-End Javascript Developer from Belo-Horizonte.
-I also am a student of cybersecurity and ethical hacking what gives me a better understanding of how to create secure websites.</p>
+I also am a student of cybersecurity and ethical hacking which gives me a better understanding of how to create secure websites.</p>

 <h2>Here's some of the tools I like to use</h2>